LCAD-UFES/probabilistic-robotics/ogm/README.md

     $ catkin_make

 ### Running:
-Bring up gazebo simulation, rviz use:
+Bring up gazebo simulation and rviz:

     $ roslaunch ogm simulation.launch

 After, in other terminal

   if you want control with joystick:

      conect the joystick